dalbergasia/Covid-19-Model/README.md

 We picked a generalised SEIRS epidemiological model with vital dynamics, and made two specific modifications to it (Figure 1).

-- We consider two categories of people who can be infectious – those who do not display any symptoms or display only minor symptoms, and those who display severe symptoms1.
+- We consider two categories of people who can be infectious – those who do not display any symptoms or display only minor symptoms, and those who display severe symptoms<sup id="a1">[1](#f1)</sup>.
 The lack of obvious symptoms in infectious individuals is an important characteristic of the CoVID-19, also making it a very insidious disease and hence important to model
 - We have split &#39;Removed&#39; into &#39;Recovered&#39; and &#39;Dead&#39; as these statistics are important for understanding the extent of casualty and for reliably using the ML algorithm, as we will explore.

 ###### *Figure 1: Schematic representing shift of population through SEIRS model of disease cycle, and subsequent CoVID-19 modifications*